NiLuJe/FBInk/README.md

 -   Pass `POCKETBOOK=1` to make for a PocketBook build (`make pocketbook` does that on a stripped static build).

 The same logic is used to allow for a bit of tailoring:
--   Pass `MINIMAL=1` to make for a build with limited functionality (only fixed cell font rendering, no image rendering, no extra fonts, no OpenType), which yields a much smaller application & library.
+-   Pass `MINIMAL=1` to make for a build with *very* limited functionality (no drawing primitives, no fixed-cell font rendering, no image rendering, no extra fonts, no OpenType), which yields a much smaller application & library.
 -   Pass `DEBUG=1` to make for a Debug build, and pass `DEBUG=1 DEBUGFLAGS=1` to make for a Debug build with enforced debug CFLAGS.

 You can also *append* features one by one to a `MINIMAL` build:
+-   Pass `DRAW=1` to add support for drawing primitives.
+-   Pass `VGA=1` to add support for fixed-cell font rendering.
 -   Pass `FONTS=1` to add support for the extra bundled fixed-cell fonts.
 -   Pass `IMAGE=1` to add image support.
 -   Pass `OPENTYPE=1` to add OTF/TTF font rendering support.